 Operating funds available for corporate use were \$838.8 million and \$992.7 million at December 31, 2023 and 2022, respectively, and are reported in Cash and cash equivalents.
 Funds held on behalf of clients and insurers were \$917.5 million and \$774.7 million at December 31, 2023 and 2022, respectively, are reported in Fiduciary cash and receivables on the balance sheet, and are held in fiduciary bank accounts.
 We may experience reduced investment earnings on our cash and short-term investments of fiduciary and operating funds within Fiduciary investment income and Interest expense, net, respectively, if the yields on investments deemed to be low risk fall below their current levels.
 On the other hand, higher interest rates could result in a higher discount rate used by investors to value our future cash flows thereby resulting in a lower valuation of the Company.
-In addition, during times of stress in the banking industry, counterparty risk can quickly escalate, potentially resulting in substantial losses for us as a result of our cash or other investments with such counterparties, as well as substantial losses for our clients and the insurance companies with which we work
+In addition, during times of stress in the banking industry, counterparty risk can quickly escalate, potentially resulting in substantial losses for our clients and the insurance companies with which we work